 We value our investment portfolio each quarter.
-Members of our senior management prepare the portfolio company valuations each quarter using the most recent portfolio company financial statements and forecasts.
-These individuals also consult with the respective principal who is managing the portfolio investment relationship to obtain further updates on the portfolio company's performance, including information such as industry trends, new product development, and other operational issues.
-The valuations are presented to our board of directors, which reviews and approves the portfolio valuations in accordance with the following valuation policy.
+Members of our portfolio management team prepare the portfolio company valuations using the most recent portfolio company financial statements and forecasts.
+These individuals consult with the management of the portfolio company to obtain further updates on the portfolio company's performance, including information such as industry trends, new product development, and other operational issues.
+The valuations are presented to our board of directors, which reviews and approves the portfolio valuations in accordance with our General Valuation Policy, Credit Information, Loan Grading and Risk Rating and Valuation Methodology.

+General Valuation Policy.
 We carry our investments at fair value, as determined by our board of directors.
 Securities that are publicly traded, if any, are valued at the closing price on the valuation date.
-Debt and equity securities that are not publicly traded (which to date, constitutes all of our investments), or for which we have various degrees of trading restrictions, are valued at fair value as determined in good faith by our board of directors.
-In making such determination, our board of directors will value non-convertible debt securities at cost plus amortized original issue discount, if any, unless adverse factors lead to a determination of a lesser valuation.
-In valuing convertible debt, equity or other securities, our board of directors determines the fair value based on the collateral, the issuer's ability to make payments, the current and forecasted earnings of the issuer, sales to third parties of similar securities, the comparison to publicly traded securities and other pertinent factors.
-Due to the uncertainty inherent in the valuation process, such estimates of fair value may differ significantly from the values that would have been used had a ready market for the securities existed, and the differences could be material.
+Debt and equity securities that are not publicly traded or for which we have various degrees of trading restrictions, are valued at fair value as determined in good faith by our board of directors.
+In making the good faith determination of the securities, we start with the cost basis of the security, which includes the amortized original issue discount and PIK interest, if any.
+We then apply the methods set out below in "Valuation Methods."
+Due to the uncertainty inherent in the valuation process, such estimates of fair value may differ significantly from the values that would have been obtained had a ready market for the securities existed, and the differences could be material.
 Additionally, changes in the market environment and other events that may occur over the life of the investments may cause the gains or losses ultimately realized on these investments to be different than the valuations currently assigned.
+No single standard for determining fair value in good faith exists since fair value depends upon circumstances of each individual case.
+In general, fair value is the amount that we might reasonably expect to receive upon the current sale of the security.